How to Prepare for Your Senior Portrait Session |

 Moisturize hands and apply lip balm in the week leading up to the session.
 Dry skin is no joke in the desert(!), so this will help with photos.
 I recommend Vaseline Intensive Care Advanced Repair Lotion.

-Bring a blanket that has neutral or complementary colours, if you would like.
+Bring a blanket that has neutral or complementary colours, if you would like, for sitting and lying down photos.

 Ensure that your shoes look clean, soles included.

-Iron out wrinkles in your outfits, as needed, and remove any loose strings.
+Iron out wrinkles in your outfits, as needed, and remove any loose strings and pet hair.

 I can't wait to work with you to create beautiful keepsakes and to help you commemorate your graduation!
 I want this to be an easy-going session for you, so just bring a lighthearted attitude and plan to have fun! 🙂 Please feel free to contact me with any questions related to your session.
 Take care and see you soon!